 1. Gross Error

-- Secondly, user should take number of reading of a experiment.
+Secondly, the user should take a number of reading of an experiment.
 After that taking average value of whole experiments will reduce the gross error.

 2. Systematic Errors